-- I’ve been in practice as a family and individual therapist for over 25 years
+- I’ve been a family and individual therapist for over 25 years

-- I graduated from Smith College School for Social Work with a Master’s of Social Work.
+- I graduated from the Umass Amherst with an M.Ed in Counseling and Smith College School for Social Work with an MSW.

-- I’m a former Outward Bound Instructor with the Hurricane Island Outward Bound School
+- I’m a former Outward Bound Instructor and Peace Corps Volunteer

-- I work to identify the challenges your family faces, and more importantly, the strengths and resources that your family has for resolving problems.
+- I identify the strengths and resources that your family has for solving problems.

-- I will offer your family a lot of support and some practical ideas for helping things to get better.
+- I offer practice support and concrete ideas for helping things improve.

-- I am happy to talk with you further about my practice, style or approach, so feel free to call and we can schedule an appointment!
+- I am happy to talk with you further about my practice, style and approach

-My office is centrally located in a relaxing professional building at 8 Trumbull Rd, Northampton MA 01060
+My office is located at 206 State Street, Suite 9 Northampton MA 01060